tyncha/new-elk/README.md

 [![CI](https://travis-ci.org/sadsfae/ansible-elk.svg?branch=master)](https://travis-ci.org/sadsfae/ansible-elk)

 ## What does it do?
-   - Automated deployment of a full 6.x series ELK or EFK stack (Elasticsearch, Logstash/Fluentd, Kibana)
+   - Automated deployment of a full 6.x series ELK or EFK stack (Elasticsearch, Logstash, Kibana)
      * `5.6` and `2.4` ELK versions are maintained as branches and `master` branch will be 6.x currently.
      * Uses Nginx as a reverse proxy for Kibana, or optionally Apache via `apache_reverse_proxy: true`
      * Generates SSL certificates for Filebeat or Logstash-forwarder
-     * Adds either iptables or firewalld rules if firewall is active
      * Deploys ELK clients using SSL and Filebeat for Logstash (Default)
      * All service ports can be modified in ```elk_stack_ready/main.yml```
      * This is also available on [Ansible Galaxy](https://galaxy.ansible.com/sadsfae/ansible-elk/)